consu3sg/annotations-2.0/README.md

 		?>

 # Note:
-	The constant HttpMethod.POST will be replaced with "POST" and MediaType.APPLICATION_JSON replaced with "application/json" when the annotation is parsed
+	The constants HttpMethod.POST will be replaced with "POST" and MediaType.APPLICATION_JSON replaced with "application/json" when the annotations are parsed.